2023 Annual Report

 Spanish Speaking Help

 We have a paid translator but could use more translation assistance.
 We are a free clinic so you don’t need to be a “certified” medical translator.
-We need help scheduling appointments for patients or calling them with reminders.
+We need help scheduling appointments for patients or calling them with reminders, as well as translation in visits with Spanish-speaking patients.

 Social Work Volunteers